How NKE (Nike) Makes Money in 2025: A Deep-Dive With Income Statement

 2. How profitable is Nike in Q4 2025?

-Nike reported net income of $727M in Q4 2025, with a net margin of approximately 6.2%, reflecting moderate profitability driven by brand strength and premium pricing, though margins contracted due to higher costs.
+Nike reported net income of $727M in Q4 2025, with a net margin of approximately 6.2%, reflecting moderate profitability driven by strong brand equity and efficient operations, though down year-over-year due to higher costs.

 3. What are the largest expense categories for Nike?

-The biggest expenses on Nike’s income statement are operating expenses, particularly Sales, General & Administrative (SG&A) costs, which reached $4.02B in Q4 2025 (34.2% of revenue).
-SG&A includes marketing, advertising, and digital investments.
+The biggest expenses on Nike’s income statement are operating expenses, particularly Sales, General & Administrative (SG&A) costs, which totaled $4.02B in Q4 2025 (34.3% of revenue).
+This includes heavy investment in marketing, advertising, and digital transformation.

 4. Why does Converse operate at a loss?